How to Study Broadcasting in the U.S.

 The United States offers a wide variety of levels of higher education.
 From certificates to bachelor's degrees to doctorates, the range can be daunting.
 Thankfully, the choices available to international students wondering how to study broadcasting in the US are somewhat more limited than the sum total of all postsecondary educational options in the country.
 Let's explore the kinds of programs available to those pursuing an education in broadcasting.

-The shortest and most focused option for international students pursuing an education in broadcasting in the US is to get a certificate.
+The shortest and most focused option for international students pursuing an education in broadcasting is to get a certificate.
 Certificate programs take less than a year and are fully focused on training students for a certain trade or skill.
-Career schools offer intensive programs that give students a strong broadcasting education and actual work experience to prepare them to land their first broadcasting gig, all for less time and money than most other options.
+Career schools offer intensive programs that provide students with a strong broadcasting education and actual work experience to prepare them to land their first broadcasting gig, all for less time and money than most other options.

-On the less-intensive end of the spectrum is the associate degree.
-Clocking in at an average two years, an associate degree in broadcasting is merely a stripped-down bachelor's degree, with some of the broadcasting classes and much of the wider liberal arts education omitted to make it take half the time.
-For international students wondering how to study broadcasting and uninterested in a traditional four-year education, the associate's degree is a strong option.
+Th next option for international students studying broadcating in the US is the associate degree.
+Clocking in at an average two years, an associate degree in broadcasting is merely a stripped-down bachelor's degree, with some of the broadcasting classes and much of the wider liberal arts education omitted.
+For international students wondering how to study broadcasting and uninterested in a traditional four-year education, the associate's degree is a great option.
 It works particularly well for those geared towards the technical side of the industry, since a wide-ranging education doesn't really help job prospects in that area.
 Students interested in those broadcasting careers that do demand a strong all-around knowledge can still get their start with an associate degree, though it would be recommended that they further pursue a broadening knowledge base through their own interests and reading.

 The most traditional type of postsecondary program in the U.S. is a bachelor's degree.
 Usually completed in four years (though this length can vary a few years in either direction) and known colloquially as “undergraduate” education, a bachelor's degree offers international students a thorough study of a certain field complemented by a basic review of courses covering liberal arts.
 The two types of bachelor's degrees available to those pursuing an education in broadcasting are a Bachelor of Arts (BA) and Bachelor of Science (BS).
 While mostly interchangeable, BS programs are known to focus slightly more intensely on the chosen course of study while BA programs lean towards a broader education in the liberal arts.